POOSD-Team-21/meow_mates/CONTRIBUTING.md

 ## Code review

-Ideally, we should all be thoroughly reviewing each other’s code, but since this a fairly small project, its okay to approve changes aren’t ideally or may break things since we can’t quickly fix issues later on.
+Ideally, we should all be thoroughly reviewing each other’s code, but since this a fairly small project, its okay to approve changes aren’t ideally or may break things since we can quickly fix issues later on.

+## After Code Review

+If you had any requested changes fix them.
+Then you are free to push but it does not hurt to get another look over based on the changes.
+Once you push merge the branch into main, or if it was accepted your changes are now on the main branch to be used and viewed.